helgatheviking/Nav-Menu-Roles/readme.txt

 = 1.5.0 =
 * Switch to instance of plugin
-* Detect conflicting plugins, add notice
+* Add notice when conflicting plugins are detected
-* remove some extraneous parameters
+* Remove some extraneous parameters
 * Add Spanish translation thanks to @deskarrada

 = 1.4.1 =